Table of Contents

 Using popular FTP clients like FileZilla (free open-source software), you can back up your website.
 Aimed at exchanging your local data with your server and vice versa, FileZilla allows you to copy website files and databases to your local computer and then save it in as many places as needed.
 If you don’t have an FTP account, you can obtain one through your hosting cPanel (consult the host).
 The more files your website contains, the longer the transfer process via FTP is gonna be.

 Though the setup, configuration, and files download processes may take time, the process itself is as simple as dragging your files over from folder to folder.
 Overall, FileZilla is a great thing to have in your WordPress user’s tool belt.

 While all this may sound like a tough way to go, especially for non-techs, backing up your WordPress website without a plugin is a good and safe alternative to keeping the copies of your WordPress website.

 However, if you really want to skip all the manual jobs, you can go with a WordPress backup plugin – it will suffice in approx 95% of cases.

 Very often quality and most used WordPress backup plugins are well suited for backing up and at the same time restoring your WordPress website.

 Let’s list the best solutions that are caught widely with WordPress users and developers.

-With more than one million active installs, this is one of the best free WordPress backup plugins that has built a reputation for quality.
+With more than three million active installs, this is one of the best free WordPress backup plugins that has built a reputation for quality.
 Using this plugin you can easily schedule automatic backups and even restore your WordPress website if bad things happen.

 Among other traditional options, the plugin uses one of the best ways to store your WordPress backups via cloud platforms like Dropbox, Google Drive, Rackspace Cloud, and more.
 If you opt for storing your website files in any of those locations, you can be sure that at least one of the copies will be safe.

-Here are the main fee features of the plugin that will help you take a good care of your WordPress website:
+Here are the main fee features of the plugin that will help you take good care of your WordPress website: